 Are Income Riders as Good as Advisors Say They Are?

 It all depends on the rider the advisor is recommending and why they’re recommending it.
-An income rider is great when used with qualified accounts of large sums of money, including:
+An income rider can work well when used with qualified accounts of large sums of money, including: